 Cicutine), the first ever alkaloid to be synthesized in the laboratory, is one of the simplest alkaloids known along with Nicotine, but unlike Nicotine, is one of the most poisonous.
 It is based upon a Piperidine ring which contains a heterocyclic nitrogen atom with a short propane side-chain.
 Coniine has similar clinical effects to nicotine, both being biphasic, with first a stimulatory action, followed by Central Nervous System depression and muscle paralysis of respiratory muscles, when death occurs quickly.
 A fatal dose is estimated to be about 5mg of coniine ingested orally per kilogram of body mass, or less than 0.1 gram for a typical body-weight.
-Coniine is present in the leaves of Hemlock (at a concentration 2%) and in the un-ripe fruits and roots.
+Coniine is present in the leaves of Hemlock (at a concentration of 2%) and in the un-ripe fruits and roots.
 Consuming just 6 - 8 leaves will kill.
 The symptoms may progress from drowsiness, paraesthesias (loss of sensation / 'pins and needles'), weakness, nausea, ataxia (un-coordination), extreme salivation, bradycardia (slow heart-beat) followed by tachycardia (fast heart-beat).
 Death is due to respiratory arrest, and occurs within 3 hours of a toxic dose.
 There exists a treatment regime for the various symptoms, but it might not lead to a successful outcome.
 Hemlock has at least five similar toxic alkaloids within it making estimation of toxic dose from Hemlock poisoning difficult to assess.
-Poisoning can also result from inhalation of coniine or from absorption by skin, as it is a small enough molecule to be both a volatile liquid and to permeate the skin with ease.
+Poisoning can also result from inhalation of coniine or from absorption by skin, as it is a small enough molecule to be both a volatile liquid and to penetrate the skin with ease.

-Fool's Parsley (Aethusa cynapium) and the non-native carnivorous plant
+Coniine is also found in Fools Parsley (Aethusa cynapium) and in the non-native carnivorous plant

-Cicutine which is (sometimes) applied to Coniine for that contains a differing highly toxic component, Cicutoxin, which is a
+Cicutine which is (sometimes) applied to Coniine - Cowbane contains a differing highly toxic component, Cicutoxin, which is a

 polyyne rather than a

 The following four further poisonous alkaloids found within Hemlock are of less importance, presumably because of their lower concentration rather than because of any lesser toxicity?
-Your Author knows not, and has not been able to ascertain.
+Your Author knows not, and has not been able to ascertain:

 Hemlock is at its most toxic in the spring when the precursor molecule, γ-Coniciene (L-PropenylPiperidine) is at its highest concentration. γ-Coniciene is converted into Coniine (and subsequently other similar compounds as shown here) within the plant.

-Is present in Hemlock only in smaller quantities than Coniine, and is similar to Coniine.
+N-MethylConiine, as shown above right, is present in Hemlock but in smaller quantities than Coniine, and is similar to Coniine.